-There was a time when black and death metal were considered the same thing.
+When the underground was young, black and death metal were synonymous with each other.
 Those days are no more.
-However, these genres have melded quite often and have remained kindred.
+However, these genres have crossed streams quite often since then and remain kindred to this day.
 Tonight’s gory revue was an opportunity to examine and celebrate that.

 In one corner, hailing from Austria, we had the occult death/black metalists known as Belphegor snorting brimstone and kicking with cloven hooves.
 In the other, hailing from Long Island, it would be the baseball bat-swinging, streetwise technical brutality of death metal puritans Suffocation.
 Who won?